near/near-fastauth-wallet/README.md

 ### Purpose:

-The `getDerivedAddress` method is designed to get a derived address for either Ethereum Virtual Machine (EVM) or Bitcoin (BTC) networks based on the provided parameters.
+The `getDerivedAddress` method is designed to get a derived address for either Ethereum Virtual Machine (EVM) or Bitcoin (BTC) networks based on the provided path.

 ### Parameters: